Great Appalachian Storm of 1950

 The Great Appalachian Storm of November 1950 was a large extratropical cyclone which moved through the Eastern United States, causing blizzard conditions along the western slopes of the Appalachian Mountains and significant winds and heavy rainfall east of the mountains.
 Hurricane-force winds, peaking at 110 mph in Concord, New Hampshire, and 160 mph in the highlands of New England, disrupted power to 1 million customers during the event.

-In all, the storm impacted 22 states, killing 383 people, injuring over 160, and causing $66.7 million in damage.
+In all, the storm impacted 22 states, killing 383 people, injuring over 160, and causing US$66.7 million in damage.
 U.S. insurance companies paid out more money to their policy holders for damage resulting from the cyclone than for any previous storm or hurricane at the time.
-The cyclone is also one of only twenty-six storms to rank as a Category 5 on the Regional Snowfall Index.
+The cyclone is also one of only twenty-six storms to rank as a Category 5 on the regional snowfall index.

-Termed, the "Storm of the Century".
+It was termed in certain sources as the "Storm of the Century".

 Meteorological history

-The preceding atmospheric state was one of La Niña conditions, the cold phase of ENSO, which favors a storm track from the Ohio and Tennessee Valleys into the Appalachians.
+The preceding atmospheric state was one of La Niña conditions, the cold phase of El Niño–Southern Oscillation, which favors a storm track from the Ohio and Tennessee Valleys into the Appalachians.
 The cyclone initially formed in southeast North Carolina near a cold front on the morning of November 24 as the main cyclone over the Great Lakes weakened.
 Rapid development ensued as the surface center began to migrate back into a closed 500 hPa-level (14.75 inHg) (around 6,000 m above sea level) cyclone, and the cyclone bombed while moving north through Washington D.C. the next morning.
 The former occluded front to its northwest became a warm front which moved back to the west around the strengthening, and now dominant, southern low pressure center.
 By the evening of November 25, the cyclone retrograded, or moved northwestward, into Ohio due to a blocking ridge up across eastern Canada.
 It was at this time that the pressure gradient was its most intense across southern New England and eastern New York.
-A wide area of +4 standard deviation 850mb winds occurred.
+A wide area of +4 standard deviation 850 mb (hPa) winds occurred.
 The cyclone moved west over Lake Erie to the north of the upper cyclone before looping over Ohio as the low-level and mid-level cyclone centers coupled.
 Significant convection within its comma head led to the development of a warm seclusion, or a pocket of low level warm air, near its center which aided in further development due to the increased lapse rates a warmer low level environment affords under a cold low.
 After the system became stacked with height, the storm slowly spun down as it drifted north and northeast into eastern Canada over the succeeding few days.